Vyral/treasure-davis-blog/_posts/2017-01-31-how-can-you-build-wealth-through-homeownership.md

 One of the major benefits to owning a home is getting to build your wealth, and there are a few ways to go about doing it.

-<br>The first is through long-term homeownership.
+The first is through long-term homeownership.
 If you’ve owned your home for awhile, especially if put a mortgage on it, over time you start paying off the principle rather than interest.
 This builds long-term wealth into your property.

 {% include pullquote.html %}